Physics–Informed Source Separation

-Many important physical systems are measured as compositions of mixed signals.
+Physical systems are often measured as mixtures of signals.
 For instance, seismometers measure not only the magnitude of earthquakes but also any other vibrations significant enough to register, such as mining explosions.
-Such extraneous signals (e.g., pressure waves from mining explosions mixed with seismic pressure waves from earthquakes) can corrupt measurements, so it is often vital to isolate the signals of interest.
+Such extraneous signals can corrupt measurements (e.g., pressure waves from mining explosions mixed with seismic pressure waves from earthquakes), so it is often vital to isolate the signals of interest.
 This process is called source separation and is a type of inverse problem since the goal is to infer the original source signals (i.e., causes) from a collection of observed mixtures (i.e., effects).
 Source separation problems are often blind due to the absence of a well–defined model for how the constituent signals were mixed or of the sources themselves.

-As an analogy for blind source separation, imagine if I concocted a delicious smoothie from various ingredients and tasked you with reverse engineering the recipe!
+As an analogy for blind source separation, imagine if I concocted a delicious smoothie and tasked you with reverse engineering the recipe!
 With training, you can become better at deconstructing the smoothie by incorporating knowledge of how smoothies are typically made, how Justin likes to make smoothies, which ingredients are reasonable for smoothies, etc. This accumulated knowledge of “smoothie deconstruction” can be thought of in a statistical sense as a priori information.
 One could take this analogy further by assuming that this a priori information represents a Bayesian prior that updates over time with each taste test!
+Training a machine learning model with this a priori information would be an instance of “smoothie–informed machine learning.”

 Fortunately, unlike smoothies, many physical systems yield observed signals whose constituent mixed sources abide by known partial differential equations (PDEs), such as the linear advection equation.
-Please contact me if you know of a PDE for smoothies.
 This information can be leveraged as a priori information, yielding physics–informed source separation algorithms with improved efficiency, accuracy, and mathematical well–posedness.

-Much of physics is expressed in the language of partial differential equations (PDEs).
-These equations leverage partial derivatives to model how multivariate dependent variables to changes in their independent variables, often space and time.
+Physics is often expressed in the language of partial differential equations (PDEs).
+These equations leverage partial derivatives to model how multivariate dependent variables respond to changes in their independent variables, often space and time.
 For instance, the linear advection equation models how the value of an advected quantity changes according to the spatial gradient of that quantity and the underlying velocity field.
 The algebraic structure of this PDE and the spectral properties of the differential operators composing it conspire together to model translational motion called advection.

 The rest of this post will assume that there are only two advecting pulses, yielding the following model of the observed flow field:

-Recall that our observed signal is the superposition of multiple individually advecting signals (whose individuality holds due to the linearity of the advection equation).
+Recall that our observed signal is the superposition of multiple individually advecting signals.
 As such, we can pose the following BSS problem:

-This constrained optimization problem can be converted into an unconstrained one through the penalty method:
+Our constrained optimization problem can be converted into an unconstrained one through the penalty method.
+Doing so enables the solution of our constrained optimization problem by using optimizers for unconstrained problems:

 Furthermore, we can express this least–squares problem’s objective function to be minimized using a single norm: